What Happens To My Retirement Money In Divorce?

 The bottom line is that hidden assets are bad news, and can almost always be found by your spouse’s attorney or the court.
 If you have concerns about your retirement account and what will happen to it in divorce, instead of taking drastic action, you should speak to a divorce attorney.

-How to Adjust Maintenance (Alimony) Obligations
+How to Adjust Colorado Alimony Obligations

 If there is one constant in life, it is that life always changes.
-Layoffs, retirement, career changes, remarriage, changes with an aging parent, or illness””all of these can have an impact on how you live your life””and how you manage your financial obligations.
+Layoffs, retirement, career changes, remarriage, changes with an aging parent, or illness – all of these can have an impact on how you live your life and how you manage your financial obligations.
 For divorced couples and parents, these changes are further complicated because of maintenance or spousal support obligations.

-We work frequently with people who need to reduce their maintenance payments.
+We frequently work with people who need to reduce their maintenance payments.
 We also work with people who need to seek an increase in the maintenance they receive.
-The need to change these payments stems from job loss, career change, remarriage, caring for an aging parent or the fact that the children from the marriage have gotten older.
-Maintenance modifications are as much a fact of life as constant change.
+The need to change these payments can vary, but Colorado alimony modifications are as much a fact of life as constant change.

 Maintenance Defined

-In Colorado, maintenance refers to spousal support which used to be called alimony.
-Spousal support or maintenance is usually involved in a case that involves a long-term marriage or a case where one spouse has been able to make significantly more than the other, as in the case of a stay-at-home parent.
+In Colorado, alimony or maintenance refers to spousal support and is usually seen in cases that involve a long-term marriage, or a case where one spouse has been able to make significantly more than the other – as in the case of a stay-at-home parent.

 Whether or not one is entitled to maintenance initially is governed under §14-10-114 of the Colorado Revised Statutes.
 An initial award of maintenance is not always required in a divorce, and a determination of entitlement (amount and duration) is case specific.
 When maintenance is awarded or agreed upon as part of a divorce, all terms regarding the amount and duration are specified.